-In this subsection we ask the following: (i) whether retail shareholder turnout increases with greater financial benefits of voting; (ii) whether it decreases with higher costs to participation; and (iii) whether turnout is non-zero even when the financial benefits of voting are negligible.
+In this section, we provide evidence on retail shareholder participation.
+We adopt the standard political science utility framework presented in Section 2 to shareholder voting.
+We ask the following: (i) whether retail shareholder turnout increases with greater financial benefits of voting; (ii) whether it decreases with higher costs to participation; and (iii) whether turnout is non-zero even when the financial benefits of voting are negligible.

-6.1.1.
+6.1.
 Benefits from winning

 As described in Section 2, a voter's utility from participation depends on her expected costs and benefits from participation plus any consumption benefits from voting.
 The benefit of winning is captured by the term $P \cdot B$ in Eq.
 (1).
-In this subsection, we empirically evaluate the relationship between turnout and proxies for the voter's probability she is pivotal, P, and her benefits of success conditional on being pivotal, B.
+In this subsection, we empirically evaluate the relation between turnout and proxies for the voter's probability she is pivotal, P, and her benefits of success conditional on being pivotal, B.

-A plausible null hypothesis is that turnout is unrelated to $P \cdot B$.
+A plausible null hypothesis is that turnout is unrelated to $P \cdot B$ .
 Nearly all retail shareholders have an ex-ante pivot probability near zero, implying that variation in benefits of the election should not correlate with utility from voting; in fact, a prominent viewpoint in political science is that voters vote for purely expressive reasons (see, e.g., Brennan and Hamlin (1998)).
 Furthermore, retail shareholders may not find it profitable to engage in costly monitoring of their portfolio even if they were certain to be pivotal.

-The results in this subsection reject the null hypothesis that there is no relationship between turnout and $P \cdot B$.
+The results in this subsection reject the null hypothesis that there is no relation between turnout and $P \cdot B$ .
 We document below that across retail shareholders in a given firm, those who hold larger stakes are more likely turn out to vote.
-Further, within retail accounts, investors are more likely to vote at firms where they hold a larger stake.
-Turnout also increases when the expected benefit from winning, B, as measured by various proxies, is higher.
+Further, a given investor is more likely to vote at firms in her portfolio where she holds a larger stake.
+Turnout also increases with higher expected benefit from winning, B, as measured by various proxies.
 As suggested by the structure of the $P \cdot B$ term, the interaction between ownership and benefits is positive: owners with larger stakes are more sensitive to variation in benefits across firms.